Apache JMeter vs Apica comparison

 Find out what your peers are saying about Apache, OpenText, Tricentis and others in Performance Testing Tools.
 Updated: May 2024.

-Apache JMeter is ranked 1st in Performance Testing Tools with 82 reviews while Apica is ranked 45th in Application Performance Monitoring (APM) and Observability with 6 reviews.
+Apache JMeter is ranked 1st in Performance Testing Tools with 82 reviews while Apica is ranked 29th in Application Performance Monitoring (APM) and Observability with 8 reviews.
 Apache JMeter is rated 7.8, while Apica is rated 8.2.
 The top reviewer of Apache JMeter writes "It's a free tool with a vast knowledge base, but the reporting is lackluster, and it has a steep learning curve".
-On the other hand, the top reviewer of Apica writes "Offers transcript download feature and easy to set up and configure tests but not very user friendly".
-Apache JMeter is most compared with BlazeMeter, Postman, Tricentis NeoLoad, Katalon Studio and OpenText LoadRunner Professional, whereas Apica is most compared with Datadog, Dynatrace, AppDynamics and OpenText LoadRunner Cloud.
+On the other hand, the top reviewer of Apica writes "Validates content and perform login functionalities on front-end applications".
+Apache JMeter is most compared with BlazeMeter, Postman, Tricentis NeoLoad, OpenText LoadRunner Professional and Katalon Studio, whereas Apica is most compared with Dynatrace, AppDynamics, OpenText LoadRunner Cloud and Splunk Enterprise Security.

 We monitor all Performance Testing Tools reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.